-Bone density scanning, also called dual-energy x-ray absorptiometry (DEXA) or bone densitometry, is an enhanced form of x-ray technology that is used to measure bone loss.
-DEXA is today's established standard for measuring bone mineral density (BMD).
+Bone density scanning, also called dual-energy x-ray absorptiometry (DXA) or bone densitometry, is an enhanced form of x-ray technology that is used to measure bone loss.
+DXA is today's established standard for measuring bone mineral density (BMD).

 An x-ray (radiograph) is a noninvasive medical test that helps physicians diagnose and treat medical conditions.
 Imaging with x-rays involves exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.
 X-rays are the oldest and most frequently used form of medical imaging.

 DXA is most often performed on the lower spine and hips.
 In children and some adults, the whole body is sometimes scanned.
 Peripheral devices that use x-ray or ultrasound are sometimes used to screen for low bone mass, mostly at the forearm.
 In some communities, a CT scan with special software can also be used to diagnose or monitor low bone mass (QCT).
 This is accurate but less commonly used than DXA scanning.

 What are some common uses of the procedure?

 DXA is most often used to diagnose osteoporosis, a condition that often affects women after menopause but may also be found in men and rarely in children.
 Osteoporosis involves a gradual loss of bone, as well as structural changes, causing the bones to become thinner, more fragile and more likely to break.